Pros and Cons of Virtual Classes

 One of the most important parts of school is learning how to work together as a group.
 The lack of socialization for students, families and teachers has proven difficult for everyone.
 It’s natural for kids to miss interacting with peers during breaks and group activities and they find it strange to take classes with no company other than the screen of a device.

-Lack of Motivation Teacher and peer to peer motivation can inspire students to work to a higher ability than some students may naturally be motivated to achieve without encouragement.
+Teacher and peer to peer motivation can inspire students to work to a higher ability than some students may naturally be motivated to achieve without encouragement.
 Students can benefit from teacher, family and peer support to help enrich their learning process.

 Achieving the Best Results of a Hybrid Model